marco262/my_wiki/data/pirates/gm_notes/the-lieutenants.md

 * Name: Gula Vraatsug
 * Home base: Island 1
   * Las Vegas of the Sea (Atlantic City hurr hurr hurr)
-* Personality:
+* Personality: Drunken Monk and Womanizer
 * Crew: Surrounds himself with crew who are also low on self-control, has a lot of starving dogs he can sic on people
   *
-* Personality: Drunken Monk and Womanizer
 * Class: Monk
 * Race:
 * Cursed Item: